AdebisiFunke/Job-Application/README.md

 ## Project Title

-Application Program To Apply For A Developer Position
+Application Program To Apply For A Job Position

 ## Aim and Objective